 Identifying where these anxious feelings are coming from is the first step in working through that pre-appointment anxiety.
 Whether you begin to feel anxious surrounding all medical fields or specifically oral care, a number of different factors can be influencing your distress.
-Most commonly, patients feel anxiety surrounding three different situations.
+Most commonly, patient anxiety stems from three main sources:

 - Fear of the Unknown.
 Within any part of life, participation in unknown situations can introduce a certain level of anxiety.
 Specifically in medicine, unknown factors include variables like level of diagnosis, procedure requirements, negative side-effects, and prolonged loss of daily function.

 - Pain and Process.
 This is a big one – pain and process.
-Many questions run through our heads asking things like “how bad will it hurt,” or “what tools do they have to use.”
-Extremely common and completely understandable, sitting in a medical office wondering how much pain you might endure can greatly increase anxiety.
+Many questions run through our heads asking things like “How bad will it hurt?” or “How will I manage the pain after?”.
+Extremely common and completely understandable that sitting in a medical office wondering how much pain you might endure can greatly increase anxiety.
+No oral surgery is truly painless, no matter how high the quality of care, and that can be daunting for people.

 Great – now we’ve identified some elements as to why you might be avoiding scheduling that overdue dental checkup or oral procedure.
-Proper oral healthcare is exceptionally important, as poor hygiene has been linked to other conditions like diabetes and cardiac conditions.
-This means we want to help you combat your fears and welcome you into the office with as little anxiety as possible.
+But proper oral healthcare is exceptionally important, as poor hygiene has been linked to other conditions like diabetes and cardiac conditions.
+To help you combat your fears and welcome you into the office with as little anxiety as possible, we do our best to address those 3 big sources of anxiety.

 As an oral surgery clinic, comfortable, safe, and painless care is our main priority.
 Spending the time to make certain our patients feel confident in our abilities will work to reduce feelings of anxiety and fear.